KoboldAI/KoboldAI-Client/README.md

 Then move your model folder to KoboldAI/models, and rename the .pt or .safetensors file in your model folder to `4bit.pt` or `4bit.safetensors` for non-groupsize models or `4bit-<groupsize>g.pt` or `4bit-<groupsize>.safetensors` for a groupsize mode (Example: `4bit-128g.safetensors`)

-So - your .pt's model folder should look like this: "4bit.pt, config.json, generation_config.json, pytorch_model.bin.index.json, special_tokens_map.json, tokenizer.model, tokenizer_config.json" Note: the 4bit.pt file can be in the same folder as the regular HF .bin files it was quantized from, so long as the 4-bit toggle switch is on, it'll load the quantized model (4-bit switch explained below).
+So - your .pt's model folder should look like this: "4bit.pt, config.json, generation_config.json, pytorch_model.bin.index.json, special_tokens_map.json, tokenizer.model, tokenizer_config.json" Note: the 4bit.pt file can be in the same folder as the regular HF .bin files it was quantized from, it'll load the quantized model.

 #### Running KoboldAI and loading 4bit models
 If you haven't done so already, exit the command prompt/leave KAI's conda env.
 (Close the commandline window on Windows, run `exit` on Linux)

 Run `play.bat` [windows], `play.sh` [linux Nvidia], or `play-rocm.sh` [linux AMD]

-Switch to UI2, then load your model and be sure 4-bit toggle is on.
+Switch to UI2, then load your model.

-The 4bit toggle shows when a model to load is selected.

 ## KoboldAI - Your gateway to GPT writing